Gankra/thesis/thesis.md

 Consider a simple and well-studied problem: sorting.
 Without understanding the data we're sorting, it's unlikely we will select the best solution.
-The performance and applicability of different sorting algorithms depends heavily on the distribution of the data.
+The performance and applicability of different sorting algorithms depends heavily on the distribution and type of the data.
 If you refuse to acknowledge any properties of the data, you could reasonably settle on quick-sort, whose design explicitly ignores any pre-existing properties.